Is your employee advocacy program failing?

 The next step is to build a communications plan.

-Spreading the word internally about your program is crucial for getting colleagues on board, and changing any lingering negative perspectives caused by your previous attempt.
+Spreading the word internally is crucial to get colleagues on board and to address any lingering negative perceptions from your previous attempt.

 Your goal here is to show everyone what your new employee advocacy program is all about: